tylerneylon/water/readme.md

         run.pop_indent()

-This might remind you of Lex and Yacc, except that it goes a couple steps farther than parsing into a syntax tree.
+This might remind you of Lex and Yacc, except that it goes a couple steps further than parsing into a syntax tree.
 It also compiles and executes the code.

 Like many modern code execution flows, it follows the steps of parsing,